mrabello23/algorithms-data-structures/docs/data-structures.md

-# array
+# Array

 - basic data structure
 - memory cells are next to each other
 - list of data elements accessed by an index
+- insertion order is kept
+- size adjusts dynamically
+- duplicate values are allowed
+- they are iterable: can use for-of loop
+- deletion and finding require extra work
 - quite efficient at searching if the elements are ordered
 - are not so efficient in some operations since you have to shift all elements when you delete or insert

-# hash table
+# Hash table (JS object / python dictionary)

-- object (JS) or dictionary (Python)
-- list of key-pair values
+- list of unordered key-value pairs
 - good for adding, removing and searching
+- no keep any ordering
 - warning with key collision
-- no keep any ordering
-- are faster than the arrays for lookups
+- they are faster than the arrays for lookups
+- elements accessed via key (property name)
+- keys are uniques, values are not
+- If try to assign same keys as key of other object, the first one will be overriten
+- JS Objects are not iterable: can use only for-in loop
+- JS Object's keys have to be string, number or symbols
+- JS Objects only support 1 key object
+- JS Objects can store data and functionality (can have methods)

-# map
+# Map

 - Map objects hold a key/value pairs
-- Keep original order of a keys
+- keep original order of a keys
+- list of ordered key-value pairs
-- objects or primitives can be used as key or value
+- objects, arrays or primitives can be used as key or value
 - Map arbitrary values to other values
-- JS Objects only support 1 key object
+- keys are uniques, values are not
-- If try to assign multiples objects as key of other simple object, it will be overriten
+- if try to assign same keys as key of other object, the first one will be overriten
+- they are iterable: can use for-of loop
+- data storage optimized for data access
+- JS Maps can store pure data but cannot have functionalities (methods are not executable)
+- JS Maps was designed to be simple data stores objects
+- can simplify and improve data access compared to Objects
+- cannot access value elements by index (elements can accessed via method)
 - methods: set, delete, clear, has (search by keys) / properties: size

-# set
+# Set

 - Unique unordered list of values
+- duplicate values are NOT allowed
+- insertion order is NOT stored
+- they are iterable: can use for-of loop
+- size adjusts dynamically
+- cannot access value elements by index (elements can accessed via method)
+- deletion and finding elements is faster than Array
 - new Set([]) => convert Array to a Set
 - [ ...mySet ] => comnvert Set to Array
-- automatically remove duplicate values
-- cannot access value elements by index
 - methods: add, delete, clear, has (search by keys) / properties: size

-# linked list
+# Linked list

 - good to adding and removing nodes at beginning
 - node based data structure